-The funny thing is that there can be any number of factors involved in how you, deliberately or not, hierarchize your relationships…
+The funny thing is that there can be any number of factors involved in how you, subconsciously or deliberating, hierarchize your relationships…

 But they all have something in common.

-At the end, once your relationships are ranked by importance, quality, acts of service you’ll commit, or anything else, we all tend to believe that’s the way it is and should be.
+At the end, once your relationships are ranked by importance, quality, acts of service you’re willing to commit, or anything else, we all tend to believe that’s the way it is and should be.

 The possible rankings are infinite.
 In an age when we’re able to gain unique insight into the lives of our peers, the urge to judge ourselves and others based on their relationship rankings is tempting.